necccc/starwars-graphql/README.md

 # starwars-graphql

-GraphQL server using the SW REST API as backend
+GraphQL server using the [Star Wars REST API](https://swapi.co) as backend

 ## Install